thomaswilder/NEMO_activities/QG_Leith/documentation.md

-## QG Leith Implementation
+## Documenting QG Leith Implementation
-Should have started this a long time ago...

-Currently the routine is correctly called using the namelist parameters.
-The routine leans heavily on Scott Bachman's implementation in MITgcm.
+This documents the development:
+1) QG leith viscosity parameterisation,
+2) Using Leith coefficients in the Gent-McWilliams scheme,

+The QG Leith viscosity implementation makes use of MITgcm implementation and work by Bachman et al. (2017) and Pearson et al. (2017).

-See also the `documentation.md` file in `IDEAL` repo [here](https://github.com/thomaswilder/nemo-IDEAL) for further details on model setup to test the Leith schemes.
+See also the `documentation.md` files in `IDEAL` folder [here](https://github.com/thomaswilder/nemo-IDEAL) and `ORCA025` folder for further details on model setup to test the Leith schemes.

+### QG Leith viscosity
 ### 20/02/23
 - Need to figure out how to output diagnostics for terms in the QG Leith routine to establish why it is not working.
 Spatial maps will help greatly.
 Have asked this question to the nemo discourse community.
 - The routine works when modifying `step.F90` and calling `bn2` and `eos` so `ldf_dyn` inputs density and buoyancy frequency into the QG Leith routine.
 However, some other routines e.g. `ldftra.F90` include `rn2` without inputting or calling buoyancy frequency squared from `step.F90`.
 So need to figure this out.